ArjanteMarvelde/uSDR-pico/README.md

 **-6- Get Pico SDK and examples from Github**
-Open a Windows command prompt, then use it to setup the folder structure:
+Open a Windows command prompt, then use it to setup the folder structure (for example, "C:\Users\name\Documents\Pico"):
 ```
-mkdir <target folder> (for example, "C:\Users\name\Documents\Pico")
+mkdir <target folder>
 chdir <target folder>
 git clone -b master https://github.com/raspberrypi/pico-sdk.git
 cd pico-sdk